nhsuk/manage-vaccinations-in-schools/docs/aws-copilot.md

 **Analyzer Check**: The script first checks if the specified analyzers (External Access and Unused Access) exist in the AWS account.\
 **Creation**: If either analyzer is not present, the script proceeds to create it.\
 **Error Handling**: Includes basic error handling; exits upon failure to create an analyzer.\

-NOTE: The script executes non-interactively without requiring manual input.
+**NOTE**: The script executes non-interactively without requiring manual input.

 ### Requirements